Summer Pre-College Studio for grades 9-11

 Portfolio Prep students will gain a more sophisticated understanding of creative practice and develop a more diverse portfolio.
 To conclude the program, participants mount an exhibition of their work and host a reception for friends and family.

 Portfolio Prep is an intensive residential program focused on portfolio development.
 This program combines the rigor of the first year undergraduate experience at Stamps with the expert guidance of the Stamps Admission team.
-Portfolio Prep students participate in three studio classes; Portfolio Studio, Drawing Studio and 3D Studio.
+Portfolio Prep students participate in four studio classes; Portfolio Studio, Drawing Studio, 3D Studio, and 4D Studio.

 Portfolio Studio: a studio course that focuses on building a competitive portfolio for college admission.
 Coursework introduces students to effective visual communication techniques and is structured around exercises in photo documentation, preparing artist statements and written descriptions, portfolio curation and much more.